nestauk/skills-taxonomy-v2/skills_taxonomy_v2/analysis/skills_extraction/Skills Extraction Experiments.md

 ## Transformers sentence embeddings approach - unmasked

-In `Transformers sentence embeddings approach - unmasked.ipynb` I experimented with unmasked sentence embeddings and clustering to find skills.
+In `Experiment - Transformers sentence embeddings approach - unmasked.ipynb` I experimented with unmasked sentence embeddings and clustering to find skills.
 When we predicted the skill sentences we also outputted the sentence embeddings, so I thought it'd be good to see if these could be clustered.

 Again, the results from this were very encouraging - I didn't even bother to cluster the 2D transformation into skills because I could tell in 2D space they didn't look very good.
 At this point I felt like there could be a bug somewhere, but also that it was likely that the non-skill words were effecting the sentence embedding.